ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 The reason why I think this is such a crucial moment in artificial intelligence is because Microsoft is going to have to reckon with each of these challenges for this integration to be successful.

-If they play it safe, they might be able to build something that rivals [Google’s Knowledge Graph](https://support.google.com/knowledgepanel/answer/9787176?hl=en), (which is the technology behind Google knowledge panels and abstractive summaries from webpages).
+If they play it safe, they might be able to build something that rivals [Google’s Knowledge Graph](https://support.google.com/knowledgepanel/answer/9787176?hl=en).

 That’d perhaps be useful, and definitely have a positive impact on the Bing user experience – but considering it’s something Google’s had since long before LLMs were mainstream technology, it's probably not something which Microsoft executives would see as a justification of their massive investment in OpenAI.
 Besides, it's not exactly the best application of ChatGPT.
 ChatGPT is tuned for guided conversation, not general NLP tasks like its underlying GPT-3 model.

 The far more exciting possibility, then, is them truly tapping into what makes ChatGPT special.